What is a View

 Viewpoints

-Viewpoint examples are: IT Management Viewpoint, TAX Viewpoint, Security Viewpoint, Privacy Viewpoint
+Viewpoint examples are: IT Management Viewpoint, TAX Viewpoint, Security Viewpoint, Privacy Viewpoint.

 A view can be linked to a stakeholder view and viewpoint.

-Setting Views via Classes, Attributes and Values
+Define Views via Classes, Attributes and Values

 If you provide an attribute and a value, then Dragon1 will only let through data objects that match with these classes, attributes, and values.

-Setting Views via Relationships
+Define Views via Relationships

-Setting Views via Rules
+Define Views via Rules

 If you configure one or more rules, Dragon1 will only let through data objects that match the rules.